GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

       "name": "What is the Importance of Developing a Forex Trading Strategy?", "acceptedAnswer": {
         "@type": "Answer",
         "text": "A trading strategy provides a framework for decision-making, incorporating fundamental and technical analyses.
-It defines goals, and risk management principles, and ensures consistency in trading approaches."
+It defines goals and risk management principles and ensures consistency in trading approaches."
       }
     },
     {
       "@type": "Question",
-      "name": "Why is Emotional Discipline Crucial in Forex Trading?", "acceptedAnswer": {
+      "name": "Why is Emotional Discipline Crucial in Forex Trading?", "accepted answer": {
         "@type": "Answer",
         "text": "Emotional discipline is essential to navigate the psychological challenges of trading.
 It involves managing fear and greed, maintaining patience, and adhering to a disciplined approach for consistent success."
       }